-Japa malas are traditionally used to keep track of repetitions of a mantra while meditating, although they can be also be used by anyone for setting intentions and affirmations for what they want to manifest in their lives.
+Mala beads are traditionally used to keep track of repetitions of a mantra while meditating, although they can be also be used for setting intentions and affirmations for what you want to manifest in your life.

-They are meant to help your racing mind find the stillness needed to reach pratayahara which is the state of sense withdrawal where your awareness is able to reach inward to a place of peace.
+They are meant to help your racing mind find the stillness needed to reach inward to a place of peace.

 When you need some extra security, peace, or reassurance, your mala can remind you that you are capable of amazing things.